ehildenb/reviews/concurrency/concurrency.md

 denoted *timed rewriting logic*.
 Axioms are of the form $t \rightarrow_r t'$, meaning that $t$ evolves to $t'$ in time $r$.
 Rewriting logic can be seen as an instance of timed rewriting logic where all rules have time $r = 0$.
-However, alternatively effort is underway to model real-time systems using standard rewriting.
+However, effort is underway to model real-time systems using standard rewriting.
 To do this, the models considered are *timed automata*, which can naturally be represented in rewriting logic.

 ### Rewriting Logic Languages